psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 When he had led his flock of rats down to the water, he got into a boat with high sides to it, so that no rat could get into it.
 He then entered the boat and shoved off into the middle.
 The rats crowded round, and appeared to listen with delight to his music, as they wagged their tails in the water.
 Thus he continued piping to them till the tide had fallen, and the boat was left aground on the mud.
 But the rats, still infatuated with the melody of his notes, kept paddling round him, until one by one they perished, smothered in the mud.
 Before the water rose again, not a rat was left alive.

 When he landed, he went to the mayor to demand his promised reward.
 But the danger had now ceased, and the love of economy resumed its reign.
 They told him that they had thought it would have been a work of great labour and difficulty : indeed they had not anticipated that the reward would ever have been called for, or they never would have offered so large a sum; but as he had certainly done them a great benefit, they would not object to give him fifty pounds, which they considered to be very high wages for the trouble he had had.
-The Pied Piper demanded his reward according to the agreement; and when he could not obtain it, he swore he would be revenged upon them ; but his menaces were only treated with contempt.
+The Pied Piper demanded his reward according to the agreement; and when he could not obtain it, he swore he would be revenged upon them; but his menaces were only treated with contempt.

 The Pied Piper said, " Very well," and turning round he marched off, and strutted down the street as before.
 But as the inhabitants knew that every rat had been destroyed, they felt under no apprehension of his piping them back again, so that they merely laughed at him as he walked down the street, piping a merry tune.
 The old people ridiculed him as he passed by, but all the children ran after him, hopping and dancing to the music, and quizzing his party- coloured clothing.